fbpx

 1. Consider Sentence Length

 Simple sentences can vary in length.
-Don’t be afraid to use longer simple sentences when appropriate, but ensure they remain clear and focused on one main idea.
+Don’t be afraid to use longer simple sentences when appropriate.
+But make sure they remain clear and focused on one main idea.

 1. Practice and Refine